SC urges auditors to heighten vigilance, increase responsiveness - Borneo Post Online

-KUALA LUMPUR (Aug 18): The Securities Commission (SC)’s Audit Oversight Board (AOB) has issued its Annual Inspection Report for 2019, and urged auditors to heighten vigilance and increase responsiveness to emerging issues, particularly during the Covid-19 pandemic.
+KUALA LUMPUR: The Securities Commission’s (SC) Audit Oversight Board (AOB) has issued its Annual Inspection Report for 2019, and urged auditors to heighten vigilance and increase responsiveness to emerging issues, particularly during the Covid-19 pandemic.

 The AOB stressed that auditors and Audit Committees need to pay particular attention to certain areas of focus, especially when discharging their responsibilities in response to the pandemic, in order to consistently uphold audit quality.